RaisingAwesome/Ghost-Catcher-Cam/README.md

 A Camera for Ghost Hunting

-An up-and-coming project to build a camera that can seek and capture the presense of ghosts and upload it to the cloud.
+An up-and-coming project to build a camera that can seek and capture the presense of ghosts while streaming to the cloud or USB storage.

 ## Raspberry Pi Setup for the Ghost-Catcher-Cam